ImDarkTom/StableDiffusionBot/README.md

 sdConfig can but does not need to be modified if Stable Diffusion is using the default port.

+To disable live image previews you can set progressUpdateInterval in botConfig to -1.

 ### 4. Running the bot

 Once all previous steps have been completed, the bot can be ran with the `node .` command.
 After a few seconds you should see an output saying the bot is online.